astro-informatics/s2ball/README.rst

 than their ``C`` counterparts, discussed in related works by `Leistedt & McEwen 2012
 <https://arxiv.org/pdf/1205.0792.pdf>`_ and `Price & McEwen 2021 <https://arxiv.org/pdf/2105.05518.pdf>`_.

-Note that the underlying generalized Fourier transforms are, barring implementation optimizations, optimally fast but come with a substantial memory overhead.
-As such, the authors **do not** recommend `S2BALL` be used above a harmonic bandlimit of L ~ 256 with current GPU memory limitations.
-We are developing state-of-the-art JAX recursion based harmonic transforms in parallel work, to which we direct the user with higher resolution applications in mind.
-That being said, many applications are more than comfortable at lower resolutions, for which these JAX transforms are ideally suited, *e.g.* geophysical modelling, diffusion tensor imaging.
+The transforms `S2BALL` provides are optimally fast but come with a substantial memory overhead and cannot be used above a harmonic bandlimit of L ~ 256, at least with current GPU memory limitations.
+That being said, many applications are more than comfortable at these resolutions, for which these JAX transforms are ideally suited, *e.g.* geophysical modelling, diffusion tensor imaging, multiscale molecular modelling.
 For those with machine learning in mind, it should be explicitly noted that these transforms are indeed equivariant to their respective groups.

 Basic Usage
 ===========